-Students must come prepared to study hard, consistently give their best effort, become a member of the classroom team, be responsible and mature enough to work independently, challege themselves, and have fun.
-Students must expect and be prepared for the acadmics that accompany the class - aviation is technical and very comprenehsive in nature.
+Students must come prepared to study hard, consistently give their best effort, become a member of the classroom team, be responsible and mature enough to work independently, challenge themselves, and have fun.
+Students must expect and be prepared for the academics that accompany the class - aviation is technical and very comprehensive in nature.
 A successful student will:

 • Try their hardest, do their best work, never quit, and be respectful of others' work

 • Possess the ability to perform simple mental math, and an understanding of how to work algebraic equations (time, speed, distance, fuel consumption, etc., and weight & balance)